vladpetcu/move-mouse/README.md

 # Move Mouse

-Minimal c++ implementation to move the mouse cursor
+Minimal c++ implementation to move the mouse cursor & keep the screen awake